 STCs Logged by Supervisors:

-All supervisors, whether elected or appointed, are required to secure a minimum of six (6) STCs per year.
-The period for this annual requirement is based on the calendar year - January 1 through December 31.
-Supervisors who obtain excess STCs during a calendar year may carry forward up to five (5) STCs to the next calendar year.
+All supervisors, whether elected or appointed, are required to secure a minimum of six (6) STCs per term.
+The period for this requirement is the first Monday in December, through the first Monday in December four years later.
 Credit is assigned on the basis of one (1) STC being equal to one (1) hour of instruction; there is a 15-minute minimum and STCs are approved in quarter hour increments.

 2018-2022 STC Report - posted 01.18.19